felskrone/salt-eventsd/README.md

 More info will follow soon :-)

 ### Features
-- collect events from the salt-event-bus into a database
+- collect events from the salt-event-bus into a different databases
+- have a mail sent to you if a specific event occurs
+- have statistical data sent to your graphite-hosts,
+- more...
 - use regular expressions for matching on tags, very flexible and powerful
 - create your own sql-query-templates for inserting data into the database
 - fully saltstack-job-cache independant database to hold all data you want in it